 Thermodynamic constraints have already been integrated in computational modeling techniques such as flux balance calculations to determine possible reaction directionality and predict feasible metabolite concentration ranges [10].
 Kinetic parameterization procedures often seek aid of thermodynamic constraints (i.e., negative free energy of change imperatives) to reduce the search space of feasible kinetic parameters and restrict reaction reversibility [11].
 Thermodynamic analysis can be extended beyond single reaction to entire pathways.
 The thermodynamic feasibility of the operation of an entire pathway can be evaluated using the max-min driving force (MDF) formulation [12].
-MDF tests whether an assignment of metabolite concentrations is possible ensuring that the free energy of change for every reaction in the pathway remains negative implying a positive thermodynamic driving force.
-By design, the solution identified by MDF is the one that maximizes the smallest among all reaction steps driving force (i.e., max-min formulation) akin to the optimization of the worst-case scenario [12].
+In MDF analysis, the concentrations of intracellular metabolites are allowed to vary to change the thermodynamic driving force of each reaction.
+By design, the solution identified by MDF is the one that maximizes the smallest driving force among all reaction steps (i.e., max-min formulation) akin to the optimization of the worst-case scenario [12].
 Because metabolite concentrations are treated as optimization variables, the impact of metabolite pool accumulations and/or depletions on pathway feasibility can be directly assessed [12].
-MDF has already been applied to study the causes of growth cessation in C. thermocellum under high substrate loading conditions.
-It revealed that hydrogen and formate accumulations are potential culprits rendering acetyl-CoA formation from pyruvate thermodynamically infeasible, thus arresting cell growth [9].
+MDF has already been applied to study the causes of growth cessation in C. thermocellum under high substrate loading conditions, suggesting that fermentation is inhibited at the pyruvate to acetyl-coA conversion step due to increases in hydrogen (which inhibits the PFOR reaction via increased reduced ferredoxin levels) and increases in formate (which inhibits the PFL reaction) [9].